raebann/art-draft/content/projects/yambti.md

+---
-## YOU ARE MORE BEAUTIFUL THAN ISTANBUL
+title: YOU ARE MORE BEAUTIFUL THAN ISTANBUL
+---

 **PLAYWRIGHT:** Murat Mahmutyazıcıoğlu